nowitsabby/dark-rpg-nextjs/assets/srd/character/creation.md

 A unique ability that a character with this role gains during character creation\.

-Each player chooses one role for his character, and decides his character’s function before and after joining the warband\.
-After the player chooses his character’s role, the character immediately gains the appropriate role special ability\.
+Each player chooses one role for his character, and decides his character's function before and after joining the warband\.
+After the player chooses his character's role, the character immediately gains the appropriate role special ability\.

 ## Stage 4: Spend Experience Points, Equip Character

-In this stage, each player customises his character’s abilities\.
-Player Characters start the game with a certain amount of experience points \(xp\), usually 1000xp for relatively new characters, to reflect their lives up until this point and can spend these points to increase their characters’ initial characteristics, skills, and talents\.
+In this stage, each player customises his character's abilities\.
+Player Characters start the game with a certain amount of experience points \(xp\), usually 1000xp for relatively new characters, to reflect their lives up until this point and can spend these points to increase their characters' initial characteristics, skills, and talents\.
 Here, they can also purchase additional equipment such as weapons and gear from the Armoury\.

 ### Spend Experience Points